New York New Jersey Rail

 Since freight trains are not allowed in Amtrak's North River Tunnels, and the Poughkeepsie Bridge was closed in 1974, the ferry is the only freight crossing of the Hudson River south of the Alfred H. Smith Memorial Bridge, 140 mi to the north of New York City, in a process known as the Selkirk hurdle.

 It is the last remaining car float operation in the Port of New York and New Jersey.

+The railroad operates in two divisions, the Marine division and Port Jersey Rail division.
+Its switching operations on the New York side include a short spur north to Bush Terminal which runs through the Brooklyn Army Terminal complex and then through the center of First Avenue in Sunset Park.
+This spur is the last example of active street-running rail operations in New York City.